filswan/go-swan-client/README.md

     - No offline deals for this task.

     :bell:You need to solve the above problems and change the task status to `Created` to participate next run of Market Matcher.
-  * **DealSent**: All offline deals of this task have been sent to storage providers after a miner have been assigned to this task.
+  * **DealSent**: All offline deals of this task have been sent to a storage provider which has been assigned to this task.
-  * **ProgressWithFailure**: Some and not all of the deals of the task have been sent to storage providers after this task have been assigned a miner.
+  * **ProgressWithFailure**: Some and not all of the deals of the task have been sent to a storage provider which has been assigned to this task.

 ### Offline Deal